jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

 Generic Widget with Toolbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The logic explain in the previous paragraph can be used to customize any widgets with a toolbar.
+The logic detailed in the previous section can be used to customize any widgets with a toolbar.

 The additional keys used in ``jupyter.lab.toolbars`` settings attributes are:

 - ``FileBrowser``: Default file browser panel toolbar items

-To create the toolbar items from that definition on a widget would can use a logic like the following:
+Here is an example for enabling that definition on a widget:

 .. code:: typescript